Design Tips for How to Get a Shaker-Style Kitchen

 Since every element of a Shaker kitchen was functional, shutters were built on the inside of their homes and were used to block too much sun in summer and too much cold wind in winder.

-I’m Still Not Convinced.
-Tell Me More Why I Should Choose Shaker.
+Tell Me More Why I Should Choose Shaker Style for My New Kitchen.

 If the modern look isn’t for you, Shaker kitchen cabinets can lend themselves to transitional styling, without looking “country” or “farmhouse.”
 But their style is flexible enough that they can be country or farmhouse.